 Property, plant and equipment net of accumulated depreciation decreased 6.4 percent, or ¥1,513 million, from a year earlier to ¥21,946 million.
 Factors included a reduction in assets resulting from the restructuring of R&D divisions in connection with the discontinuation of certain products in the former Optical, Digital and IP Test and Measurement sub-segment.
 Investments and other assets decreased 13.4 percent, or ¥4,232 million, from a year earlier to ¥27,312 million.
-Factors included a reduction in goodwill based on international accounting standards through the one-time amortization of certain products in the network monitoring business.
+Factors included a reduction in goodwill based on international accounting standards through the one-time amortization of testing research expenses associated with the discontinuation of certain products in the network monitoring business.